-The attitudes of the Jewish community have also been influenced over the years by the desire of many to become fully integrated into American society, and by their belief that an intensive Jewish education was not consistent with the achievement of this goal.
-One of the $C^{A}LdA^{A}O^{B}$ consequences of this outlook is the rise in intermarriage and the turning away from Jewish traditions in the search for fulfillment and meaning in life.
+The attitudes of the Jewish community have also been influenced over the years by the desire of many to become fully integrated into American society, and by the belief that an intensive Jewish education was not consistent with the achievement of this goal.
+One of the correlates of this outlook is the rise in intermarriage and the turning away from Jewish traditions in the search for fulfillment and meaning in life.
 According to a recent Gallup (Israel) Poll of American Jews, conducted in December 1989, the number of intermarriages has sharply increased in the past couple of decades.
 Currently, 28% of Jews under the age of 40, more than one in four, are intermarried, compared with 16% of Jews between the ages of 40 and 59.
-These figures affects affects with studies of individual communities in North America undertaken in recent years.
+These figures are consistent with studies of individual communities in North America undertaken in recent years.